CtrlK

 Workflow Clarity

-Steps are listed in a logical sequence (set up architecture → manage graphs → navigate with SafeArgs) and anti-patterns are called out, but there are no validation checkpoints or feedback loops for verifying correct setup, and the steps lack specificity.
+Steps are numbered and sequenced (set up architecture → manage graphs → navigate with SafeArgs), but there are no validation checkpoints or feedback loops for verifying correct setup, which matters for XML graph configuration that can silently fail.

 2 / 3